 WORKING CONDITIONS:

-Heavy lifting and constant standing are common job conditions encountered in this job.
+Heavy lifting and constant standing are common job conditions.

-As this is an essential position with direct responsibility to patients, the incumbent should be prepared to work extended and/or consecutive shifts, and possibly at a different location, during periods of inclement weather or emergency operations.
-Please refer to the Human Resources policy or consult with youre department supervisor for more information.
+As this is an essential position with direct responsibility to patients, the incumbent should be prepared to work extended and/or consecutive shifts and/or possibly at a different location during periods of inclement weather or emergency operations.
+Refer to the Human Resources policy or the department supervisor for more information.

 Incumbents must be able to work overtime, weekends, holidays, and on-call shifts as assigned.